truschival/DigitalRoosterGui/documentation/configuration.md

 ### Podcast Source objects
 `Podcasts` is an array containing individual RSS sources for podcasts.
-The only mandatory property is `uri` others are optional:
+The only mandatory property is `url` others are optional:
 -   `id` unique identifier - auto generated if not present
--   `name` human readable identifier, updated according to RSS XML
+-   `title` human readable identifier, updated according to RSS XML
--   `uri` RSS uri
+-   `url` RSS url

 ### Internet Stream objects
 `InternetRadio` is an array containing individual stream source configurations.
-The only mandatory property is `uri` others are optional:
+The only mandatory property is `url` others are optional:
 -   `id` unique identifier - auto generated if not present

 -   `name` human readable identifier, updated according to shoutcast information when played (if available)

--   `uri` stream uri
+-   `url` stream url

 ### Weather
 The `Weather` object configures the displayed weather information form [openweathermap.org](https://api.openweathermap.org)

--   `LocationID` identifier for the geographic location, see [http://bulk.openweathermap.org/sample/city.list.json.gz](http://bulk.openweathermap.org/sample/city.list.json.gz) e.g. Esslingen: `"LocationID" = "2928751"` or Porto Alegre: `"LocationID" = "3452925"`
+-   `LocationId` identifier for the geographic location, see [http://bulk.openweathermap.org/sample/city.list.json.gz](http://bulk.openweathermap.org/sample/city.list.json.gz) e.g. Esslingen: `"LocationId" = "2928751"` or Porto Alegre: `"LocationID" = "3452925"`

--   `API-Key` access token to the openweather api
+-   `apiKey` access token to the openweather api.
+You have to get your own key from [https://openweathermap.org](https://openweathermap.org)

 ### Example configuration file
 ```JSON